-EN 302 Renaissance Poetry and Prose (3)
+EN 302 Renaissance Literature from Spenser to Milton (3)

 Studies the chief poetry and prose works of the major writers of the English Renaissance in relation to the continental Renaissance and the contemporary history of England.
 Emphasis on More, Spenser, Shakespeare, Donne, Jonson and Milton.